• Study level

 Objectives

-Acquire methods of sensory analysis on different food products and apply these decision support tools in production, quality control and R&D.
+Acquire sensory analysis methods for different agri-food products and apply these decision-making tools in production, quality control and R&D.

 Read more